dannywieser/js-demo/packages/core/README.md

 ### DemoPage

-Given the structure above, you can setup your _demo/index.tsx to render a demo page with component navigation using the ***ComponentDemo*** component
+Given the structure above, you can setup your _demo/index.tsx to render a demo page with component navigation using the ***DemoPage*** component

 This component will render a demo page for one or more components, given the following props:
 * components: a js module containing all of the components that should be included in the demo navigation.